MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Related Work

-\paragraph{Foresight} Inspired by humans' ability to predict future trajectories, Dyna \cite{sutton_dyna_1991} was the first model-based RL algorithm to increase training data by generating virtual samples through building an environment model.
-Compared to model-free RL algorithms, model-based RL algorithms often exhibit higher sample efficiency \cite{atkeson_comparison_1997}.
-However, most model-based RL algorithms are for dense-rewards tasks and are not suitable for sparse-rewards tasks.
-The first multi-goal RL algorithm designed for environments with sparse rewards is PlanGAN \cite{charlesworth_plangan_2020}, which combines GANs and models for planning.
+\paragraph{Model-Based RL} Compared to model-free RL algorithms, model-based RL algorithms always exhibit higher sample efficiency \cite{atkeson_comparison_1997}.
+Inspired by humans' ability to predict future trajectories, Dyna \cite{sutton_dyna_1991} was the first model-based RL algorithm to increase training data by generating virtual samples with a learned dynamics model.
+Trained dynamics models can be used to predict into the future to improve the policy learning and value estimation of a model-free algorithm \cite{nagabandi_neural_2018}.
+Model-based value expansion (MVE) \cite{Feinberg_2018} method introduces the predictive transitions to improve the value function estimation.
+To mitigate the impact of model bias in learned models, STEVE \cite{buckman2018sample} uses model ensembles for a robust prediction.
+Model-Based Policy Optimization (MBPO) proves shorter predictive rollout can reduce the effects of model inaccuracies.
+However, most model-based RL algorithms are designed for dense-rewards tasks and are not suitable for sparse-rewards tasks.
+G-HER \cite{bai_guided_2019} firstly uses a conditional generative recurrent neural network (RNN) to explicitly model the relationship between policy level and goals, generating a goal with a high average return value under the current policy for relabeling.
+PlanGAN \cite{charlesworth_plangan_2020} combines GANs and models for planning.
 But, one drawback of PlanGAN is that the process of simulating trajectories for action selection requires a significant amount of computation, and the algorithm may accumulate model errors over long planning horizons.
-Model-Assisted Policy Optimization for Goal-Oriented Tasks (MapGo) \cite{zhu_mapgo_2021} and Model-based Hindsight Experience Replay (MHER) \cite{yang_mher_2021} are the first to use trained dynamics models to predict future trajectories for goal relabeling.
-The use of future trajectories to train policy in MapGo results in a substantial amount of model error, while MHER avoids virtual actions or states by using Goal-Conditioned Supervised Learning (GCSL) \cite{ghosh_learning_2021} to train policy.
-However, both methods are limited by dynamic model errors and are unable to fully leverage the model in robot manipulation environments such as FetchPush-v1.
-Unlike these works, RoMo-HER selects the starting state for prediction using a specific strategies, enabling it to fully utilize the dynamic model to improve robustness and sample efficiency in robot manipulation environments.
+Model-Assisted Policy Optimization for Goal-Oriented Tasks (MapGo) \cite{zhu_mapgo_2021} and Model-based Hindsight Experience Replay (MHER) \cite{yang_mher_2021} firstly use dynamics models to predict future trajectories for model-based goal relabeling.
+MapGo, using visual actions and states to train the policy, results in a substantial amount of models' error.
+MHER avoids virtual actions or states by combining policy gradient and Goal-Conditioned Supervised Learning (GCSL) \cite{ghosh_learning_2021} to update the policy.
+However, both methods cause the INNR problem because of the dynamics models' errors in sequential manipulation environments.
+To alleviate the INNR problem and effectively utilize dynamic models in such environments, MRHER owns a new model-based relabeling method to improve sample efficiency.